 2. Make key iterations and redesigns of the current PCH platform

-We first set our attention on our user group: highly motivated healthcare consumers diagnosed with BRCA1 and BRCA2.
+In realm of cancer prevention, resources are sparsely spread out, overwhelming to understand, and the grapple with anxiety over a confusing diagnosis all identified a growing user need.
+We first set our attention to our user group: highly motivated healthcare consumers diagnosed with BRCA1 and BRCA2.
 These women are mostly under the age of 55 and began their care journey based on a history of cancer in the family.
 They are also very proactive in managing their health but struggle with continuous anxiety.

 - There is a lot of confusion and anxiety at the beginning of the diagnosis